gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Feature: Build author declares that a Java library depends on a Java library produced by another project

+### Story: Legacy JVM language plugins declare a jvm library

+- Rework the existing `SoftwareComponent` implementations so that they are `Component` implementations instead.
+- Expose all native and jvm components through `project.components`.
+- Don't need to support publishing yet.
+Attaching one of these components to a publication can result in a 'this isn't supported yet' exception.

+    apply plugin: 'java'

+    // The library is visible
+    assert jvm.libraries.main instanceof LegacyJvmLibrary
+    assert libraries.size() == 1
+    assert components.size() == 1

+    // The binary is visible
+    assert binaries.withType(ClassDirectoryBinary).size() == 1
+    assert binaries.withType(JarBinary).size() == 1

+#### Test cases

+- JVM library with name `main` is defined with any combination of `java`, `groovy` and `scala` plugins applied
+- Web application with name `war` is defined when `war` plugin is applied.
+- Can build legacy jvm library jar using standard lifecycle task
+- Can mix legacy and new jvm libraries in the same project.

+#### Open issues

+- Expose through the DSL, or just through the APIs?
+- The `application` plugin should also declare a jvm application.
+- The `ear` plugin should also declare a j2ee application.
+- These plugins should also declare binaries.

+### Story: Build author declares a dependency on another Java library

 For example:

     apply plugin: 'jvm-component'